SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-9-2-problems-for-champions-part-2/expression/expression.md

 Let's examine the actions that we need to undertake in the relevant cases that we defined:
 * If our symbol is an **operator**, then the only thing we need to do is to **set a new value for the `expressionOperator` variable**.
 * If our symbol is a **digit**, then we need to **change the current result of the expression depending on the current operator**, i.e. if  **`expressionOperator`** is a **`-`**, then we must **decrease the result by the numerical representation of the current symbol**.
 We can get the numerical representation of the current symbol via the formula that we used upon checking the condition for this case (the **`[ASCII code of our symbol] – [the ASCII code of the symbol `0`] = [the digit that represents the symbol]`**)

+This is a sample code, implemented the above idea:

 ![](/assets/chapter-9-2-images/02.X-expression-07.png)